datagrok/dialogue/README.md

 ## Problems

-Messaging suffers from problems in both protocol and user interface.
+Traditional Internet e-mail suffers from problems in both protocol and user interface.

 ### Protocol Problems

-- **Storage.** Per DJB's [Internet Mail 2000][], mail storage should be the sender's responsibility.
+- **Storage.** Traditional e-mail models a store-and-forward post office system.
+The burden is on the recipient to store mail.
+Per DJB's [Internet Mail 2000][], "mail storage should be the sender's responsibility."
-- **Forged headers.** Mail should be secure and authentic by default.
+- **Forged headers.** One of the main reasons spam e-mail is so difficult to deal with is because mail headers are completely untrustable.
+Mail should be authentic (cryptographically signed) by default.
+- **Snooping**.
+Seasoned internet users know that credit card numbers cannot be sent through e-mail.
+New users do not and sometimes get burned.
+Mail should be private (encrypted) by default.
-- **Abstractions.** Instant messages, message boards, Usenet, SMTP e-mail, blogs, and RSS feeds are all variations on the theme of "send a message through the Internet."
-I propose that all of the use cases that these disparate protocols provide could be implemented using a single protocol, with a single interface.
+- **Abstractions.** Instant messages, message boards, Usenet, SMTP e-mail, blogs, and RSS feeds are all variations on the theme of "send a message through the Internet to one or a number of recipients."
+I propose that all of the use cases that these disparate protocols provide could be implemented using a single protocol, within a single interface.
 - **Imprecise requirements.** It is notoriously difficult to build a parser and validator for an internet e-mail address.
 The base level of functionality should insist on strict conformance to the published spec.
 Spec should be designed with ease of implementation in mind.

 ### Interface Problems

+- **Context in a conversation is fluid.**
+	- A "message" may contain one or several points that may elicit a response.
+A "message" is not an atomic unit of conversation, but most existing clients treat them as such.
+	- A message's subject or topic may vary over the course of the conversation, changing many times within one message or gradually over the course of multiple messages.
+Many traditional e-mail clients group messages by "subject" so it becomes important to avoid modifying the "subject" line even if the subject has changed.
-- **Conversations.** A "message" is not an atomic unit of conversation.
-A "message" may contain one or several points that may prompt a response.
-Context is fluid; responses may be made to an abstract idea formed from the collection of many disparate points, and may be presented out-of-order.
-Some responses may be appropriate for points from a variety of times and sources.
-Even those who practice [interleaved posting][] sometimes find it difficult to manage which points within a message thread have and have not been replied to.
-On the other end of the spectrum, a medium like instant messaging or IRC avoids the too-much state problem, but makes it difficult to maintain multiple topics of conversation simultaneously.
+	- Responses may be made to an abstract idea formed from the collection of many disparate points across times and sources, and may be presented out-of-order.
+Many do not take the trouble to reference text in their reply because user interfaces do not make it easy to do so.
+Even those who practice [interleaved posting][] sometimes find it difficult to manage which points within a message thread have and have not been replied to, and some may be unintentionally ignored.
+	- A medium like instant messaging or IRC avoids this too-much state problem, but makes it difficult to coordinate multiple topics of conversation simultaneously.
 - **References to other messages and published text.**
 	- Hypertext links are one-way.
 	- One can't easily reference a specific version of published text.
-	- One can't easily reference a snippet of a larger published text unless that text provides anchor markup.
+	- One can't easily reference a specific location within published text unless that text provides anchor markup.
-- **Managing multiple participants.** Large threads of messages quickly become unweildly.
+- **Managing multiple participants.** Large threads of messages quickly become unwieldy.
 - **Contact management.** "Buddy lists," "address books," and "keyrings" are all flavors of an abstract idea of a set of known contacts, and implementations rarely attempt to interoperate with each other or web-of-trust security systems.
 Attempts to merge these types of lists are often insufficient.
 Management of one's contacts should be an integral, second-nature feature of one's working environment, and should be uniform no matter what variety of communication one uses.

 [interleaved posting]: http://en.wikipedia.org/wiki/Posting_style#Interleaved_style